lambdageek/cppguide-wip/cppguide.md

 ## Header Files

-In general, every `.cpp` file should have an associated `.h` file.
+In general, every `.cpp` file should have an associated `.hpp` file.
 There are some common exceptions, such as unittests and small `.cpp` files containing just a `main()` function.